The Chi Omega sorority house

 Following the 1974 abduction of Lynda Ann Healy, Bundy typically approached women in public and lured them back to his Volkswagen Bug.
 He would then knock them unconscious with a tire iron and bundle them into his vehicle.

-By the time he moved into "The Oak" rooming house on College Avenue, two and a half years had passed since he had abducted his last known victim, Susan Curtis.
+By the time he moved into The Oak rooming house on College Avenue, two and a half years had passed since he abducted his last known victim, Susan Curtis.
 Furthermore, he was now in his early thirties.
 As a result, he could no longer blend in with the younger university students on the FSU campus.

 On the night of the attack, Bundy was drinking at a nightclub called Sherrod's, which was close to the Chi Omega sorority house.
 However, he stuck out like a sore thumb because of his age and appearance.

-According to witnesses, he spent most of the night standing by himself and leering at young women.
+Witnesses said that he spent most of the night standing by himself and leering at young women.
 He also appeared to be "spaced out" at points.

-This would explain why his actions at Chi Omega were so unhinged.
+This may explain why his actions at Chi Omega were so unhinged.
 In this case, Bundy decided to enter a sorority house that was full of potential witnesses and assault multiple women in a very short space of time.

-In 1979, Ted Bundy was convicted of the murders of Bowman and Levy and sentenced to death.
+In 1979, Bundy was convicted of the murders of Bowman and Levy and sentenced to death.
 Roughly ten years later, on January 24th, 1989, he was strapped into an electric chair in Florida State Prison and executed.

-Where is the FSU Chi Omega sorority house?
+FSU Chi Omega sorority house address

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates